varad15/GrievanceGrid/README.md

 ## About

-GrievanceGrid is designed with deep reference to real municipal workflows (e.g., PMC, smart city escalation ladders), deployable across cities, ULBs, or campus infrastructure.
+GrievanceGrid is designed with deep reference to real municipal workflows (e.g.smart city escalation ladders), deployable across cities, ULBs, or campus infrastructure.

 **Intended for private/internal deployment, pilots, and full-scale city operations.**